jygheo/Audio-Sheet-Music-Retrieval/README.md

 ```

 ## Running the Training Pipeline
 Ensure your directory contains a ./checkpoints folder to hold intermediate .pth files.
-To train the network end-to-end, run the phases sequentially:
+To train, run the phases sequentially:

 Preprocess the Images
 ```bash